 A recent survey conducted by Uncle Ben’s shows that more than half of parents do not cook meals with their children.
-The main reason for this is due to a lack of space in their kitchens, which can be make the process of cooking quite complex when more than one person is involved.
+The main reason for this is due to a lack of space in their kitchens, which can make the process of cooking difficult and frustrating when more than one person is involved.

-Here are a few space-saving techniques that will encourage you to cook more meals as a family:
+Here are a few space saving techniques that will encourage you to cook more meals together as a family.

-2. Use drawers as surfaces.
 If your kitchen suffers from a lack of counter space, you can make your own surfaces.
 A clever kitchen hack presents the idea of placing a cutting board in a drawer to create a new counter space.
 You can use these boards for cutting, rolling dough and all other types of prep for your meals.
-Another useful space-saving tool is an over-the-sink cutting board, which frees up space along the rest of your counter to make room for more cooks in the kitchen.
+Another useful space saving tool is an over-the-sink cutting board, which frees up space along the rest of your counter to make room for more cooks in the kitchen.